khalid10001/simple_shell/README.md

 # Simple Shell

-A basic implementation of a shell in C. This project is part of the [Operating Systems](https://en.wikipedia.org/wiki/Operating_system) course at [Your University Name].
+A basic implementation of a shell in C. This project is part of the [Operating Systems](https://en.wikipedia.org/wiki/Operating_system) course at ALX Africa course.

 ## Table of Contents